dylansutterlin/resting_state_hypnosis/README.md

    <img src="images\method\rahim_al2019_tangent.jpg" height="160px;" alt=""/>
 </div>

-* "The [Tangent method] is less frequently used but has solid mathematical foundations and a variety of groups have reported good decoding performances with this framework (Varoquaux et al., 2010a; Barachant et al., 2013; Ng et al., 2014; Dodero et al., 2015; Qiu et al., 2015; Rahim et al., 2017; Wong et al., 2018)" (Dad et al., 2019)
+* "The [Tangent method] is less frequently used but has solid mathematical foundations and a variety of groups have reported good decoding performances with this framework (Varoquaux et al., 2010a; Barachant et al., 2013; Ng et al., 2014; Dodero et al., 2015; Qiu et al., 2015; Rahim et al., 2017; Wong et al., 2018)" (Dadi et al., 2019)

 * "Using the tangent embedding as a connectivity measure gives a consistent improvement over correlations and partial correlation"(Dadi et al., 2016)

 ### Connectivity estimation choice for this study

-The tangent method is chosen for this study, as it is a robust method that is less sensitive to non-linearities and spatial dependancies in the ROIs.
+The tangent method was chosen for this study, as it is a robust method that is less sensitive to non-linearities and spatial dependancies in the ROIs.

-## 2.3 Extraction of hypnosis-induced connectivity
+## 2.3 Extraction of hypnosis-related connectivity

 - Computation of the connectivity matrix for each subject, for each condition (pre/post hypnosis)
-- Computation of the difference between the two conditions (post-pre hypnosis) for each subject connectome.
+- Computation of the difference between the two conditions (post-pre hypnosis element-wise in the adjacency/connectivity matrices) for each subject connectome.

-   Fischer R to Z transfomation to compute the contrast matrix For the correlation estimation, since the metric used is pearson r, the values are between -1 and 1.
-To compute the contrast (post-pre) connectivity matrix, a substraction of the post-hypnosis matrix to the pre-hypnosis matrix was used.
-Since the substraction of pearson r's is not recommended, a Fischer R to Z transformation was applied on each single subject correlation matrix before the substraction.
-The substraction was then applied on the Z-transformed matrices.
+   A Fischer R to Z transfomation was applied to each connectivity matriz prior to the the (post - pre) substraction.
+This was done to avoid substraction of pearson r's, which is not recommended.
 The numpy.arctanh was used for such transformation.
-Code example for the mean contrast matrix computation :
+Code example :

+      # Element-wise substraction of the two matrices
-      contrast_mean_matrix = np.arctanh(post_mean) - np.arctanh(pre_mean)
+      contrast_matrix = np.arctanh(post_matrix) - np.arctanh(pre_matrix)

 ## 2.4 Graph theory metrics